HOW HAPPY FAMILIES ARGUE WELL

 Validate the other person's emotions

 Even when they disagree, family members acknowledge each other’s feelings and thoughts.
-This shows respect and helps everyone feel heard and important.
+This shows respect and helps everyone feel heard and valued.

 10